Beam Longitudinal Dynamics Simulation Suite BLonD: Benchmarks

 As an application, we consider debunching measurements in the SPS~\cite{PhysRevAccelBeams.21.034401}, which are used to identify known and unknown sources of impedance in the machine.
 Long bunches are injected into the SPS with the rf system switched off, and the beam dynamics is entirely dictated by the machine impedance.
 Different impedance sources drive micro-wave instabilities, visible as a spatial modulation in the bunch profile.

-The SPS impedance model is shown in \figref{fig:SPS_impedance_model} (left) and is dominated by the travelling wave cavities (TWC) at 200~MHz and 800~MHz, their higher-order modes (HOMs), and vacuum flanges around 1.4~GHz.
-The SPS impedance sources range from broad-band, such as the kickers, to narrow-band, such as the 915~MHz HOMs.
+The SPS impedance model is shown in \figref{fig:SPS_impedance_model} (left) and is dominated by the impedance of the travelling wave cavities (TWC) at 200~MHz and 800~MHz, their higher-order modes (HOMs), and vacuum flanges around 1.4~GHz.
+The SPS impedance sources range from broad-band, such as the kickers, to narrow-band, such as the 915~MHz HOM.
 In BLonD, the SPS impedance is modeled by over 200 resonators, several travelling wave cavities and impedance tables.

 The sum of the measured beam spectra during the first 500 revolutions is compared with the simulated spectrum in \figref{fig:SPS_impedance_model} (right).
 The initial phase-space distribution used in the simulation is based on measured profiles and tomographic reconstruction in the PS.
 Both spectra in \figref{fig:SPS_impedance_model} (right) have large amplitudes at 200~MHz and 1.4~GHz due to the significant impedances of the 200~MHz TWC and flanges, respectively.